basho/basho_docs/content/riak/cs/3.0.0/cookbooks/installing.md

 #### dpkg Installation

-For the simplest installation process on LTS (Long-Term Support) releases, use `dpkg -i` after downloading the appropriate package for your OS..
+For the simplest installation process on LTS (Long-Term Support) releases, use `dpkg -i` after downloading the appropriate package for your OS.

 Now install the `riak-cs` package: